Leave and pay when someone dies

 If an employee's child dies

-From 6 April 2020, employees will have a right to 2 weeks off if their child dies under the age of 18 or are stillborn after 24 weeks of pregnancy.
-This is called 'parental bereavement leave'.
+Employees have a right to 2 weeks off if their child dies under the age of 18 or is stillborn after 24 weeks of pregnancy.
+This is called 'parental bereavement leave' and is also known as 'Jack's Law'.

 If the person who died was not a child or dependant